andreafalletti/hyprland-/Basic-Config.md

 `col.inactive_border=col` - self-explanatory

 `damage_tracking=str` - Makes the compositor redraw only the needed bits of the display.
 Saves on resources by not redrawing when not needed.
 Available modes: `none, monitor, full`.
-WARNING: Damage tracking is still experimental, expect bugs, especially with `full`!
+Heavily recommended to use `full` for maximum optimization.

 Recommended: `monitor`.